-- Ensure the crane or hoisting system has a sufficient lifting capacity. - Before separating the front and rear carriages, place supports under them. - Prop the rear carriage and place jacks or blocks under the rear carriage's counterweight X. - If necessary, prop the front carriage underneath the front carriage mounting Y.
+- Ensure the crane or hoisting system has a sufficient lifting capacity. - Support the front and rear carriages before separating them. - Prop the rear carriage and place jacks or blocks under the rear carriage's counterweight X. - If necessary, prop the front carriage underneath the front carriage mounting Y.